wp-plugins/photojar-post-thumbnailer/readme.txt

 === Plugin Name ===
 Contributors: jarinteractive
 Donate link: http://www.jarinteractive.com/code/photojar
-Tags: thumbnail, blog, post thumbnail, gallery, photo, lightbox, thickbox, slimbox, image, photoJAR Requires at least: 2.5.1
+Tags: thumbnail, images, post thumbnail, gallery, photo, lightbox, thickbox, slimbox, image, photoJAR Requires at least: 2.5.1
-Tested up to: 2.6
+Tested up to: 2.6.1
-Stable tag: 1.0b1
+Stable tag: 1.0b2

-PhotoJAR: Post thumbnail displays a post thumbnail for posts with galleries.
-Additional features when paired with a javascript viewer such as Lightbox.
+PhotoJAR: Post thumbnailer displays a post thumbnail for posts with galleries - additional features when paired with a javascript viewer such as Lightbox.

 == Description ==

-PhotoJAR: Post Thumbnail displays a post thumbnail for posts with galleries.
+PhotoJAR: Post Thumbnailer displays a post thumbnail for posts with galleries.
 When paired with a javascript viewer, the full gallery can be displayed when the thumbnail is clicked.
 PhotoJAR: Post Thumbnail requires PhotoJAR: Base.

 For additional info visit [JARinteractive](http://www.jarinteractive.com/code/photojar).